The Best Way to Paint Concrete

 Change colours to mimic nature.
 Don’t use colours straight from the tube, come on, mix some unique colours.
 You know this is the best way to paint concrete!
 Look outside for inspiration.

-Do I need to seal?
+Do I need to use a Concrete sealer?

 That’s a loaded question!
 If it makes you feel much better to know the whole piece is encased in a layer of clear matt medium; sure go ahead.
 But then do not use outside.
 I like to let the outside concrete have ability to ‘breathe’ so a not complete layer is better.
 That’s my theory from observation of all the concrete I leave outside in the winter and year-round.
 The one big no-no is to let anything that can hold water freeze!
 Bam, it will crack!
 Even metal buckets will push out the bottom from freezing! (ask me how I know…) As for the inside of planters, I’m still working on some type of sealer for that…